zulip/zulip/docs/production/authentication-methods.md

         "Attribute Mapping" with GSuite).
 You'll want to connect these so that Zulip gets the email address (used as a unique user ID) and name for the user.
+     5. The `display_name` and `display_logo` fields are used to
+        display the login/registration buttons for the IdP.

 3. Install the certificate(s) required for SAML authentication.
 You will definitely need the public certificate of your IdP.
 Some IdP